College Leadership

 Mario is an advocate and example of life-long learning.
 Being a proud St. Paul's College alumnus (Class of 1982), Mario is passionate about the College and is constantly looking to improve facilities and amenities, along with business processes, for it to become a truly great experience for students, families and the community.
 Mario has two young children and enjoys camping, hiking and travelling with his family.
 A passionate Richmond supporter, he had the privilege of attending the 2017 and 2019 Grand Finals.

-Deputy Principal - Campus Leader - NDC
+Deputy Principal - Student Wellbeing NDC

 Mark Sciberras